Travel jobs are becoming more prominent these days.

 Canada and France are some of the best places to hone your talent due to their soft snow and favorable terrain.
 There are also plenty of learning institutions where you can get a credible certification.

-When the winter season melts away, you get to sample the different cultures in the spring seasons with the friends you made in winter.
+When the winter season melts away, you get to sample the different cultures in the spring season with the friends you made in winter.

-Working as a tour guide is a rewarding experience that allows you to mingle with diverse people, share historical anecdotes about places, and visit antiquated sites daily.
+Working as a tour director, tour manager, tour leader, or travel director is a rewarding experience that allows you to mingle with diverse people, share historical anecdotes about places, and visit antiquated sites daily.

-There are many facets to a career as a tour guide, including being a historical, adventurer, or freelance guide.
-Being a people person will ensure you flourish in your career as a tour guide.
+There are many facets to a career as a tour director, including being a historical, adventurer, or freelance guide.
+Being a people person will ensure you flourish in your career as a tour director.

-The primary role of a tour guide is to take guests to places that pique their interests.
-The guide must possess a deep understanding of those places.
+The primary role of a tour director is to lead a group on a travel experience, taking people to places that pique their interests.
+He must possess a deep understanding of those places.

-Willingness to share information with the tourists as you walk them around makes their tour guides and their vacation a worthwhile investment.
+The willingness to share information with the tourists as you walk them around makes their vacation a worthwhile investment.

-Being a tour guide presents you with an opportunity to share mutual interests with other like-minded travelers.
+Being a tour director allows you to share mutual interests with other like-minded travelers.
 Whether traveling for leisure or work, you keep on collecting nuggets to share with your next batch of tourists.

 9. Foreign Service Travel Jobs